-The 25th Annual Fez Festival of World Sacred Music, takes place June 12 to June 24 2019 in the holy city of Fez, Morocco.
+The 27th Annual Fez Festival of World Sacred Music, takes place June 10 to June 22 2021 in the holy city of Fez, Morocco.
 The Festival was founded by the good will association Fez Saiss in the city of Fez after the 1991 Gulf War as a statement of tolerance and has expanded gathering musicians from sacred Hindu, Buddhist, Muslim, Jewish and Christian traditions across 11 centuries.
-It is widely acclaimed as one of the world’s great musical events bringing together in the city of fez Morocco, an ecumenical lineup of musicians and performers from every corner of our planet for a week of artistic excellence in the city of Fez, Morocco’s ancient holy city.
+It is widely acclaimed as one of the world’s great sacred musical events bringing together in the sacred city of fez Morocco, an ecumenical lineup of musicians and performers from every corner of our planet for a week of artistic excellence in the city of Fez, Morocco’s ancient holy city.
 Fez represents the spiritual heart of Islam as practiced in Morocco – peaceful, pluralistic, generous and cheerful.
 It honors all the world’s spiritual traditions and it dissolves musical boundaries.

 Styles of spiritual and sacred music at the City Fez Festival vary from transcendent to trance-inducing.
 Sacred Music can claim to hold curative properties, convey religious teachings, praise God, or channel the spirit of the deities.
 Some sacred music traditions are centuries old, while others are relatively new; some are serious, and others joyful.
 But despite the vast differences between the cultures in the music sense, everyone at the Fez Festival of World Sacred Music has come for one reason: to share the way this sacred music allows them to commune with their higher power.

-Once you land at the Mohamed V Airport in Casablanca Morocco, your guide will meet you at your arrival gate to take you immediately to check-in to your hotel in Rabat (Capital of Morocco).
+Once you land at the Mohamed V Airport in Casablanca Morocco, your guide will meet you at your arrival gate to take you immediately to greet you and introduce you to your small group then check-in to your hotel in Rabat (Capital of Morocco).
 This is a wonderful short drive of about 45 miles through the lush farms and exotic plants.
 You will spend your day discovering the delights that Rabat has to offer.
 Your guide will take on a historical and lively tour of the Jewish quarter, the Mellah in the Heart of the city starting at Place Sidi Makhlouf.
 The 12 century ramparts are best seen from this landmark.
 Walk up to Bab Chellah in the medina and cross Sidi Fateh St. This will lead you to the traditional Souk Laghzel (Yarn market).
 Your guide will introduce you to the importance of this guild on textile role in the Moroccan society.

 Later, you will cross to the citadel of the Oudaya Kasbah entering from its 12th century main gate to explore an extraordinary Morocco medieval Moorish marvel overlooking the delta of Bourgreg River.
 You will have the opportunity to visit the old-fashioned Moorish gardens, stop in a traditional coffee house for mint tea Morocco National drink, and in between explore the Oudaya museum of tribal arts and crafts of Morocco.
 A docent will introduce you to traditional Berber Textiles.
 You will continue your quest exiting the Oudaya Kasbah and up the hill to visit the Hassan Tower and Mohamed the V Mausoleum, an emblem of the real Moroccan architecture at its finest.
 You will reach the Royal Palace and the Necropolis of Chellah at the end of your tour.
 Finally, you will return to the hotel for dinner and other accommodations.